Gahar Lake: Ownership

 During the past several years, tensions over the ownership of the lake has been raised by the cities around it, which a lawsuit has been sent by the Dorud city's governor and municipality to the Ministry of Interior.
 In response to the lawsuit, the Ministry of Interior sent a letter with a map and geographical location of Gahar Lake to the neighboring governorates and municipalities of Dorud, reminding them that the lake is completely located in the territory of Dorud city, and it belongs to the city.

 Gahar consists of two parts.
 It includes upper Gahar (the small one), and the lower Gahar (the big one) lakes.
 The upper Gahar is about 1700 meters long, 400 to 800 meters wide, and 4 to 28 meters deep.
-The shore of this lake, except for the entrance part of the lake (west side) and the opposite part (east side), which has a sandy shore and is suitable for swimming, has a rocky shore that is not suitable for swimming.
 At the lower and upper parts of the lake, there is a dense forest that is on the verge and danger of extinction.
 From the top, blue water flows into the lake, which continues to other lakes.
-It takes about 40 minutes to walk to from the upper Gahar to the lower Gahar.
-The depth of the lake is shallow therefore you can see the fish at the bottom of the lake clearly.

 The inflow of the lake water is 10 cubic feet per second and the outflow is about 20 cubic feet per second.
 The reason for the increase in the volume of water leaving the lake is the presence of springs in its lower part.
 The main water supply of the lake is through its creek, Tapleh River, which has a very cool, clear, and sparkling water with a bed full of pebbles and stones, which enters the lower lake without falling and with a little acceleration it enters the upper lake after a short expanse.

 Rainfall in the region

 Annual rainfall in Gohar region is about 933 mm, which is mostly snowfall.
-During the snowy years, the surface of the lake freezes.